aayzhao/COMP211-Labs/README.md

 are defined in Source, and binaries built for the files will be located in Bin.
 These files can be automatically compiled and linked with the makefile located in /tests/.

+### arrfill.h
+Contains declarations for functions to fill int, long arrays with specified values, or with runs of values in either ascending or descending orders.

+### output.h
+Contains declarations for functions to print arrays to console.
+Currently supports printing long and int arrays.

 ## Signing
 As of 9/14/2023, all commits will be signed with a verified key.
 Github